Anchovies: the silver of European cuisine. Anchovies - what are they: getting to know the exotic seafood Anchovies application

 Commander Mikhail Illarionovich Kutuzov came up with a salad of veal, herring and anchovies and prepared such a delicacy for his guests.
 This salad has survived to this day and is widely distributed in restaurants, where it is served in painted ceramic salad bowls.

-Calorie and nutritional value of anchovy
+Calorie content and nutritional value of anchovy

-Anchovy calories - 135 kcal.
+Calorie content of anchovy - 135 kcal.

-Anchovy nutritional value: proteins - 20.1 g, fats - 6.1 g, carbohydrates - 0 g.
+Nutritional value of anchovy: proteins - 20.1 g, fats - 6.1 g, carbohydrates - 0 g.

 What else to read